You want what is best for your child. Even though you may be going through a divorce, your goal is likely to keep both parents in their life.

 Parents need to figure out arrangements for two custody types: Legal and Physical.

 For joint legal custody, this means that both parents will share legal decisions relating to their child (education decisions, medical decisions, etc.).

 When it comes to joint physical custody, this deals with both parents providing a living space for their child.
 The amount of time a child will spend with each parent will be determined by the court after analyzing the entire situation.

 We do want to note that, though it is assumed that the father will get less time with their children than the mother, that is not always the case.
 If you are a father and feel you have been unfairly treated, we want to help.

-After separation, there will inevitably be changes on both parents’ lives.
+After separation, there will inevitably be changes in both parents’ lives.
 That may mean that changes have to be made to child custody settlements.
-Remember, since the original arrangements were court ordered, any changes also need to go through the court system.
+Remember, since the original arrangements were court-ordered, any changes also need to go through the court system.

 The court system will want to look at the living and financial situations of both parents before making a final determination.
 You want to make sure you present a good case for custody, which can best be done with the help of an attorney.